Disclosure: This post has been compensated in connection with my appointment as 'Klutz Crew' Brand Ambassador.

 - Fish candies in a variety of colors

-- Hershey's Simple Pleasures - or alternative round chocolate candy such as mini Reece's Peanut Butter cups, or even small round chocolate cookies.
+- Hershey's Simple Pleasures - or alternative round chocolate candy such as Mini Reese's Peanut Butter Cups, or even small round chocolate cookies.

 - Candy eyeballs